lynxBios/rsschool-cv/cv.md

 ## **Experience**

 I have participated in a small project as a backend developer.
 I have also explored some aspects of DevOps engineering.
 I have experience with AWS, Docker, Postgres, MySQL and Flask.
-Also I have several frontend mini-projects.
+Also I have several front-end mini-projects.
 ### Projects:
 * [Memory-game](https://rolling-scopes-school.github.io/lynxbios-JSFEPRESCHOOL2023Q2/memory-game)
 * [Audio-player](https://rolling-scopes-school.github.io/lynxbios-JSFEPRESCHOOL2023Q2/js30-1.2-audio-player)